 Image credit: APS/Alan Stonebraker

-Several developments in our lab have demonstrated progress towards direct laser acceleration, which provides advantages over conventional laser wakefield accelerators.
+Several developments in our lab have demonstrated progress towards direct laser acceleration of electrons in a corrguated plasma channel, which provides advantages over conventional laser wakefield accelerators.

 MURI (Multidisciplinary University Research Initiative) award

 Laboratory for Intense Maser Latter Interactions